yaodongyu/Rethink-BiasVariance-Tradeoff/README.md

 ## Reference
-For technical details and full experimental results, please check [the paper](https://todo).
+For more experimental and technical details, please check [the paper](https://todo).
 ```
 @article{todo,
 	author = {todo},